hykim-soulis/node-farm/readme.md

 ## Resource

-This project is a node.js coding-along with the Udemy Node.js, Express, MongoDB & More: The Complete Bootcamp 2022 by instructor Jonas Schmedtmann.
+This project was done while taking the Udemy course: Node.js, Express, MongoDB & More: The Complete Bootcamp 2022 by instructor Jonas Schmedtmann.
 Part of HTML and CSS files were provided by the instructor.

 The below link is the instructor's github address.